 These easy sweet potato pancakes are lightly spiced with a little nutmeg.
 They make a fabulous fall breakfast or brunch dish.
 Add strips of cooked bacon or sausage, along with sliced melon or orange sections.
 Maple syrup, cane syrup, or an apple cider syrup are excellent choices to top for these great-tasting sweet potato pancakes.
 Enhance these sweet potato pancakes by making flavored butter to compliment them.

-Cinnamon-Honey Butter - Combine 4 tablespoons of softened butter with 1 tablespoon of honey and 1/8 teaspoon of cinnamon.
+- Make a cinnamon-honey butter to serve with the pancakes.
+Combine 4 tablespoons of softened butter with 1 tablespoon of honey and 1/8 teaspoon of cinnamon.

-Orange Butter - Combine 4 tablespoons of softened butter with 2 teaspoons of powdered sugar, 1 tablespoon of orange zest, and 2 teaspoons of orange juice.
+- For a tasty orange butter, combine 4 tablespoons of softened butter with 2 teaspoons of powdered sugar, 1 tablespoon of orange zest, and 2 teaspoons of orange juice.

-Maple Butter - Combine 4 tablespoons of softened butter with 2 tablespoons of maple syrup.
+- Make maple butter with a combination of 4 tablespoons of softened butter with 2 tablespoons of maple syrup.

 - Add about 3 to 4 tablespoons of grated sweet apple to the pancake batter for extra flavor and texture.